The Cat in the Hat Comes Back: Literary analysis

 Children's literature professor Philip Nel noted the frequent refrain of "work to be done" in The Cat in the Hat Comes Back and suggested that it came from Geisel's own beliefs about hard work.
-Nel said that descriptions of the Cat's mischief in The Cat in the Hat Comes Back were drawn from a passage in The Bad Child's Book of Beasts (1896) by Hilaire Belloc, whom Geisel described as an influence on his work.
+Nel said descriptions of the Cat's mischief in The Cat in the Hat Comes Back were drawn from a passage in The Bad Child's Book of Beasts (1896) by Hilaire Belloc, whom Geisel described as an influence on his work.
 Literature professor Lois Einhorn cited the Cat's return and the title of the book as an example of circularity found in the works of Dr. Seuss that represent unity and cycles of change, as well as his plot structure of order, disorder, and then return to order.

 The nature of Voom is not described in the book and has been central to analyses of the book's meaning.
 The Red Scare was underway when Geisel wrote The Cat in the Hat Comes Back, and academics such as Robert Coover, Louis Menand, and Philip Nel have compared the pink spots to communism, either in the context of the Cat spreading communism or using the Voom as an atomic weapon to destroy it.

 Feminist professor Naomi Goldenberg suggested that the Cat removing the spot from their father's bed was analogous to removing their mother's role in their conception, and the creation of his own little cats as putting men's production of language above women's birth of children.
 Engineer Akhlesh Lakhtakia suggested that the small cats are an example of fractals, but mathematician Michael Frame challenged this because each layer has only a single new iteration of the cat and instead likened them to Matryoshka dolls.
 As one of several examples of physically small characters making the most difference in his stories, Geisel depicts Z, the smallest character in the book, as the one with the solution that resolves the story.